-Yoga is without doubt complementary to a day’s surfing.
-On a basic physical level is great to stretch out.
+Without doubt complementary to a day’s surfing, on a basic physical level is great to stretch out.
 Yoga improves balance, flexibility, core strength and deepens breathing.
 Hatha Yoga is the easiest style to find in the region.
 The connection you will get by being in the ocean combined with yoga practice can really help you regain your center.

-Daily Yoga with Rachel at Lion’s Rest Hotel
+Daily Yoga with Holly at Lion’s Rest Hotel

 Open to guests and non guests twice daily Yoga classes are available at Lion’s Rest cost $10 USD per class, 3 or 6 passes passes can be purchased at a discount.